 To help you get rid of this message, this article provides you with various measures for troubleshooting.

 Unfortunately, it is impossible to provide a “one-fits-all” kind of solution.
-This is due to the fact that individual software and hardware as well as different platform and browser combinations may cause different issues, leading to the error message to appear.
+This is due to the fact that individual software and hardware, as well as different platform and browser combinations, may cause different issues, leading to the error message appearing.

 Chances are high, though, that the information provided in this article will help you resolve the issue quickly:

 Please note that WebGL is not a service from HoloBuilder.
 If there are any issues with WebGL on your device, our options for helping you are limited.

 Firstly, check whether the browser you are using supports WebGL in general.

 To do so, open this link in a separate window of your browser:

 Note: Dark green means your browser’s capability at running WebGL is fine, a shape of green usually means that you should be good to go.

 You can check when your browser was last updated and compare it to the release date of the versions to verify.